We've been using the Panasonic GH5 since they first came out. No doubt about it, for the money they're great cameras in many respects.

 The far larger 125mm touchscreen is clear, bright and uncluttered.
 Rather than following the GH5's approach of making the display look like a 12 year old's Myspace page, Blackmagic appear to have actually employed the services of a user interface designer.
 All key information is clear and easily accessible, and the menus give you exactly what you need within a couple of screen presses.

 Compared to the metal GH5, the plastic BMPCC4K body feels less premium and it would benefit from a bit more heft.
 It also has far poorer battery life.
-However, it does come with an AC adapter, whereas to power the GH5 externally you'll need to use dummy batteries.
+However, it does come with an AC adapter, whereas to power the GH5 externally you'll need to use dummy batteries, which are a truly mediocre way to power a camera.

 The GH5 comes with In-Body Image Stabilisation.
 It works well.
 The BMPCC4K doesn't.
 If this is important to you, well, there you go.